Dental care is an important part of maintaining a healthy lifestyle, as oral health is connected to health issues in other parts of the body.

 Dental schools may offer scholarships and grants to students who meet certain academic standards or who are working towards a certain type of degree, for example.
 When researching dental schools, prospective students may consider asking financial aid offices about available scholarships and grants.

-Along with reaching out to schools, students may want to research scholarships and grants through organizations like The American Dental Association , The American Association of Public Health Dentistry , The American Dental Education Association , and The American Dental Association Foundation .
+Along with reaching out to schools, students may want to research scholarships and grants through organizations like The American Dental Association, The American Association of Public Health Dentistry, or The American Dental Education Association.
+There are also a variety of online scholarship search tools that students can use to find scholarships.

 Dental school is rigorous, but if students have the time and energy, they may want to consider working to supplement their educational costs.
 The Federal Work-Study program is available to graduate and professional students with financial need, and has the same eligibility requirements and position availability as it does for undergraduate students.
 Financial aid offices at individual schools will have information pertaining to this program.